BMTLab/nuget-package-checker/.github/pull_request_template.md

 Please provide a clear and concise description of what the pull request does.
 Include the issue number if this pull request is related to an existing issue.

 ## Changes Made
-List your changes in detail here:
 - ..
 - ..
 - ..

-## How to Test
-Please describe the tests that you ran to verify your changes.
-Provide instructions, so we can reproduce.
-Please also list any relevant details for your test configuration.

-1. Step-by-step detail
-2. Any specific settings or environment this needs
-3. Expected outcomes

 ## Additional Information
 Add any other context about the pull request here.